-Common questions about acupuncture
+Common questions about Acupuncture

-Are the needles sterilized?
+Are the needles sterile?

 Yes, acupuncture needles are individually sealed and sterile.
-They are single use only – we do not re-use our needles.
+They are single use only.
+We do not re-use our needles.

 Can anyone perform acupuncture?

-Any acupuncture clinic treatment begins with a thorough physiotherapy examination.
+Any acupuncture treatment begins with a thorough physiotherapy examination.
 It is at the discretion of your treating physiotherapist if acupuncture is right for you.
 They will discuss any potential risks and benefits.